Stem Cell Therapy For Alzheimer's 2023( All You Need To Know)

 Let’s answer the most important question first.

-However, it is important to know that stem cell for Alzheimer’s is still undergoing clinical trials, and is fairly new.
-As a consequence, it is not FDA approved yet.
+However, it is important to know that stem cells for Alzheimer’s are still undergoing clinical trials, and is fairly new.
+As a consequence, it is not FDA-approved yet.

 Does every AD patient qualify for stem cell treatment for Alzheimer’s?